ddfigueiras/C-Monsters-Player-Project/README.md

 Usage:
 You can compile and run each C program separately using a C compiler like gcc.
 Instructions for usage and sample inputs are provided within the code comments.

+# Contributions
+Contributions to this repository are not applicable as this is intended for educational purposes within the scope of a university assignment.

 # License:
 This project is licensed under the MIT License.